 It is the little things that make the difference

-Mark has been fine-tuning and perfecting his working practices over many years and is always looking for ways to improve.
+Mark has been fine-tuning and perfecting his working practices over many years.
+He is always looking for ways to improve.
 From a customer’s point of view, Mark’s drive for improvement means his paint finishes are to a consistently high standard.
-Also by keeping to a proven system, he can schedule accurately and meet deadlines, which is great to know if your kitchen is being refurbished.
+Also by keeping to a proven system, he can schedule accurately and meet deadlines.
+His clients appreciate these details, details often overlooked by most other kitchen painters.

 How to be consistent and efficient